kyleichan/academic-kickstart/content/post/hugo-academic/index.md

 * In your Google Domains account, go to the "DNS" section from the left sidebar.
 Scroll to the bottom and you should find a section called "Custom resource records".
 This is how you'll connect your new URL to your Netlify website.
 Here, you'll add two new records:

   * First, enter "www" in the field where the @-sign is.
 Change the option "A" to "CNAME".
 Leave the field "1H" alone.
 Then in the field where it says "IPv4 address", enter your xxxx.netlify.app URL.
 Click the blue "Add" button.
   * Second, leave all the fields blank except for the last one where it says "IPv4 address".
 In the "IPv4 address" field, enter the IP address for Netlify, which should be "104.198.14.52".
 Click the blue "Add" button.

 Now you should have two entries for "Custom resource records": 1)  a CNAME record with your Netlify URL and 2) an A record with the Netlify IP address.
 These help point your Google URL to your Netlify website.
 This means that when visitors go to your custom URL, Google Domains will secretly pull up your Netlify website but will continue show your normal ".com" custom URL.
-If any of these steps are unclear, check Netlify's instructions: https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/#configure-a-subdomain.
+If any of these steps are unclear, check [Netlify's instructions](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/#configure-a-subdomain).

 Second, set up the Netlify side: